levigbeverly/levigbeverly.github.io/docs/tutorials/add-a-venue.md

     ```
     You must keep this window open for the remainder of the process.

-2. In a separate window of your command line tool, enter the following POST command to create the new venue:
+2. In a separate window of your command line tool, type in the following POST command to create the new venue:

     ```shell
-    curl POST {base_url}/venues
+    curl -X POST {base_url}/venues -H "Content-Type: application/json" -d '{"name": "Baltimore Soundstage", "city": "Baltimore, MD", "venue type": "indoor", "age restriction": "21+"}'
     ```
     _**Note:** When run locally for testing, the `{base_url}` is generally `http://localhost:3000`._

-3. [WIP, add details about the request body and running the command]
+   You can change any of the `-d` response body values as you see fit.
+For more information, see the [Add venue reference](../references/post-add-venue.md).

+4. Run the command.

     The command line tool returns a message indicating that you successfully created the venue.
+The return message lists the new venue, the request body values you specified, and an automatically assigned `id` value.

-4. To validate that the new venue was successfully added, run the following GET command:
+5. To validate that the new venue was successfully added, run the following GET command:

     ```shell
     curl {base_url}/venues